Can dogs eat plums?

 Plum pits and stones can be very dangerous for dogs.

-Which is why, it is always wise to keep any plums away from your dog before you’ve removed the pits and are certain that the plum is now ready to be served.
+This is why it is always wise to keep any plums away from your dog before you’ve removed the pits and are certain that the plum is now ready to be served.

 But what if your dog sneaks a few plums off the counter shelf before you’ve properly put the groceries away or because of any other, similar reason?